-A Child's Introduction to Ballet (Book and CD)
+A Child's Introduction to Ballet (Book & CD)

 In classic or contemporary ballet, dancing may tell a story, express a mood, or simply reflect the music in movement.
 Ballet as part of staged performances originated in the Italian Renaissance courts of the 15th and 16th centuries and from there spread to France.
 The creation of classical ballet as we know it today occurred during the reign of the art-loving French king Louis XIV in the mid-17th century.
 During the Romantic era, ballet technique evolved to express new ideas, most notably with women dancing en point, or on their toes, allowing them to appear weightless and otherworldly.